-The Internet and Internet Services offer a good portion of information channels for business users today, but information channels leverage multiple means, including word of mouth, third party channels (reps), research, ratings, search popularity, etc. Microsoft Project has always ranked high in studies and research, but how does it fair in other information channels?
-One way to evaluate the situation is to look back a few versions, to one of the earlier enterprise platforms in early 2000.
-There were preliminary official studies performed to evaluate users of Project and their experience.
-Decision makers and business users relied on a few formal information channels and a number of informal channels, mostly unproven and highly subjective, to get the data that would influence decisions.
+The Internet and Internet services offer a good portion of information channels for business users today, but information channels leverage multiple means, including word of mouth, third-party channels (representatives), research, ratings, search popularity, and the like.
+Microsoft Project has always ranked high in studies and research, but how does it fare in other information channels?
+One way to evaluate the situation is to look back a few versions, to one of the enterprise platforms in early 2000.
+Preliminary official studies were performed to evaluate Project users and their experiences.
+Decision makers and business users relied on a few formal and a number of informal information channels, mostly unproven and highly subjective, to get the data that would influence decisions.

-The results are starting to roll in and the technologies, solutions, and training delivered with the technologies are being rated.
+The results of studies, comparative analysis from PPM implementing organizations, [AU: from the preliminary studies?
+Meaning not clear] and the technologies, solutions, and training delivered with the technologies are being rated.
 PPM is more and more a vital part of the business culture, albeit still leveraged at a low maturity state.
-Processes are now leveraging PPM technologies (specifically Project) to meet not only corporate strategies, but compliance issues, budget requirements and regulations.
-Project management practices, such as Earned Value (EV) in the construction and government industries, have long been used for litigation and tracking.
-Now a much wider set of organizations are leveraging these practices in scaled down elements to gain more control over work and costs.
+Processes are now leveraging PPM technologies (specifically Project) to meet not only corporate strategies but compliance issues, budget requirements, and regulations.
+PM practices, such as earned value (EV) in the construction and government industries, have long been used for litigation and tracking.
+Now a much wider set of organizations are leveraging these practices in scaled-down versions to gain more control over work and costs.

-Moreover, as professional specialties increase, certifications for projects as well as industry certifications like project management, risk management, program management, training, and scheduling are adding additional information channels and communities of practitioners for business users to reference.
+Moreover, as professional specialties increase, certifications for projects as well as industry certifications, such as project management, risk management, program management, training, and scheduling, are adding additional information channels, and communities of practitioners for business users to reference.

-Sales professionals have an advantage when it comes to collecting feedback from their approach to calling on prospective executives and decision makers.
-Sales experts in any industry will have insight into the pulse of the market and what their prospect’s competition may be doing or not doing.
+Sales professionals have an advantage when it comes to collecting feedback from their calls on prospective executives and decision makers.
+Sales experts in any industry have insight into the pulse of the market and what their prospects’ competition may or not be doing.
 Many business professionals who serve as decision makers or influencers attend industry conferences and other sessions where they can network with colleagues.
-Another form of feedback is pure feedback, which is typically a direct, hands–on experience.
-But is it feasible to increase your contact with pure feedback, while extending your ability to leverage peer feedback?
+Another form of feedback is pure feedback, which is typically a direct, hands-on experience.
+But is it feasible to increase your contact with pure feedback while extending your ability to leverage peer feedback?

 With information streaming in from multiple sources, often at lightning speed, it is important to maintain critical thinking when looking at feedback.
-A blend of sources should be evaluated, analyzed and investigated before decisions are made.
+A blend of sources should be evaluated, analyzed, and investigated before decisions are made.

 Facts and Opinions (Blogs, Research, Professional Associations)

-In the age of Internet Services, communication options are growing: texting, social media updates, blogs and video.
+In the age of Internet services, communication options are growing: texting, social media updates, blogs and video.
 We continually hear from customers and organizations that there is information overload.
-It is less of an issue of information overload, but more of inaccurate or unqualified information overload.
-Everyone has an opinion, not all opinions are fact, and they now have many more and more far reaching channels with which to voice those opinions.
-When there are many sources of information about PPM tools and scheduling best practices you need to find common watering holes and expert sources.
-When researching Project 2010 a good place is Microsoft’s project sites or the MVP groups (industry experts recognized by Microsoft who have a community focused outreach).
+The issue is less one of information overload but more of inaccurate or unqualified information overload.
+Everyone has an opinion, not all opinions are fact, and people now have many more and farther-reaching channels with which to voice those opinions.
+When there are many sources of information about PPM tools and scheduling best practices, you need to find common watering holes and expert sources.
+When researching Project 2010, a good place is Microsoft’s project sites or most valuable player groups (industry experts recognized by Microsoft who have a community-focused outreach).